msvolenski/docs/content/en/docs/catalog/consume/consume.md

 ## 1 Introduction

 The Catalog is a catalog of OData services exposing datasets that you can use in your apps.
-In Mendix Studio Pro, these exposed datasets are added as *external entities* through the [Integration Pane](/refguide/integration-pane/).
+In Mendix Studio Pro, these exposed datasets are added as external entities through the [Integration pane](/refguide/integration-pane/).
 The integrated Catalog [search](/catalog/search/) functionality in Studio Pro is available to find suitable datasets to use in your apps.

 ## 2 Using Registered Assets in Your App {#consuming-services-entities}

-You can use the Catalog or the [Integration Pane](/refguide/integration-pane/) in Studio Pro to find registered data sources.
+You can use the Catalog or [Integration pane](/refguide/integration-pane/) in Studio Pro to find registered data sources.
 Click [Copy Data Source URI](/catalog/manage/search/#service-details) to  obtain the OData service URI, which can be used in other enterprise applications.

 The following sections summarize important points to consider when using OData services and registered datasets in your apps in Studio Pro.

 ### 2.1 Services

 When a new version of the OData service for an external entity is registered in the Catalog, the consumed OData service can be updated in the consuming app.
-For more details on updating a consumed service see the [Updating or Switching a Consumed OData Service](/refguide/consumed-odata-service/#updating) section of *Consumed OData Service*.
+For more details on updating a consumed service, see the [Updating or Switching a Consumed OData Service](/refguide/consumed-odata-service/#updating) section of *Consumed OData Service*.

 {{% alert color="info" %}}
-In Studio Pro, new versions of a service are indicated and users can choose to **Update** the service, or **Switch** to another version of the service deployed to another endpoint.
+In Studio Pro, new versions of a service are indicated.
+Users can choose to **Update** the service, or **Switch** to another version of the service deployed to another endpoint.
 {{% /alert %}}

 It is good practice for publishers of a service to deprecate a service version if it contains breaking changes.

 ### 2.2 Consumed External Entities

-When you use an external entity from a published OData service through the [Integration Pane](/refguide/integration-pane/) in Studio Pro, you are consuming the dataset from the service  deployed to a specific environment.
+When you use an external entity from a published OData service through the Integration pane, you are consuming the dataset from the service  deployed to a specific environment.

 When security is enabled for your app, you can define access rules for external entities just as you would for [persistable](/refguide/persistability/#persistable) and [non-persistable](/refguide/persistability/#non-persistable) entities.
-You can define access rules based on user roles (for more details, see [Security and Controlling Access to Information](/catalog/security/)).
+You can define access rules based on user roles (for more information, see [Security and Controlling Access to Information](/catalog/security/)).

-You can associate external entities with both [persistable and non-persistable](/refguide/persistability/) local entities.
+You can associate external entities with both persistable and non-persistable local entities.
 However, the external entity cannot be the owner of an association.
-This means that the association has to be from a local entity to the external entity in the domain model, and the value for the association [owner](/refguide/associations/#ownership) must be set to **Default**.
+This means the association has to be from a local entity to the external entity in the Domain model, and the value for the association [owner](/refguide/associations/#ownership) must be set to **Default**.

 Mendix entities that are [specializations](/refguide/generalization-and-association/) in the originating app will be published and consumed as discrete entities that include the inherited attributes and associations.
 When the generalized entity is also exposed in the same service as the specialized entities, the inheritance relationship will not be present in the metadata contract or when both are consumed.

 {{% alert color="warning" %}}
 Associations that are inherited from a generalization will be exposed and shown when the specialization is consumed.
-However, the same association of the generalized entity is not supported for the specialization in the same domain model.
-The same association cannot be exposed and consumed for two different external entities in the same domain model.
+However, the same association of the generalized entity is not supported for the specialization in the same Domain model.
+The same association cannot be exposed and consumed for two different external entities in the same Domain model.
 {{% /alert %}}

 ### 2.3 Datasets